How to Craft the Perfect Old Fashioned: A Timeless Whisky Cocktail Guide

 Pairing Recommendations

 An Old Fashioned pairs intriguingly with dark chocolate, their mutual rich profiles complementing each other.
-Imagine savoring a piece of 70% cocoa with your drink, the bittersweet notes of the chocolate echoing the depths of the cocktail.
+Imagine savouring a piece of 70% cocoa with your drink, the bittersweet notes of the chocolate echoing the depths of the cocktail.
+Even better, why not indulge in the award-winning chocolates from our sister company, The Highland Chocolatier, now available at our chocolate and tasting shop in Dunkeld, Highland Perthshire.

 Side Notes